openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 ..
 Jennifer asks for an x-ref to more information.
 Better place might be course_enrollment.rst in Running.

 * All users who are enrolled in a course are included in the computations for that course.
-This means that in addition to the students, all of the course team members, beta testers, and discussion moderation team members are included.
+This means that in addition to the learners, all of the course team members, beta testers, and discussion moderation team members are included.